 Hold the tool in place until the hissing sound stops.
 Remove the tool.
 Shake the lighter several times.
 Now, reinsert the tool and you will hear the hissing resume, though it will likely be lower in volume than before and will last for only a short time.
 Once the hissing stops for the second time, you can refill your lighter.
 To do this, simply keep the lighter inverted and use your filler canister to refill the lighter with fuel.

-You should bleed your lighter whenever you notice that the fuel is becoming low.
+You should bleed your lighter whenever you notice that the fuel is getting low.
 If your lighter does not have a means to check the fuel level, you will have to rely on the performance of the flame.
 Spitting or flaring are good signs that your lighter is nearing the empty mark and needs to be bled.
 Exercise care when bleeding and you will remain safe during this vital process.How to Bleed a Butane Lighter by David Sabot